harcomaase/lsp-gpt/Readme.md

 }
 ```

-From the `content` atribute in the response, we can simply parse and forward the response to the language client:
+From the `content` attribute in the response, we can simply parse and forward the response to the language client:

 ```json
 {